-The work of the Narcotics Unit focuses on prosecuting violations of the Drug Abuse Prevention and Control Act, which prohibits unlawful importation, possession, distribution, and manufacture of controlled substances.
+The work of the Narcotics and Violent Crimes Unit focuses on prosecuting violent crimes, firearms crimes and violations of the Drug Abuse Prevention and Control Act, which prohibits unlawful importation, possession, distribution, and manufacture of controlled substances.
 The Act also has rules concerning civil and criminal forfeiture of contraband, facilities used to further unlawful drug trafficking, and the proceeds of unlawful drug trafficking.
 Finally, the unit handles drug-related crimes such as homicides and other gang-related activities.

 Read about some of our recent significant cases.